 Warn Before Transitions

 "In five minutes we're leaving the park."
 Then two minutes.
 Then one.
-It sounds like a lot, but it genuinely works β especially paired with a consistent song or phrase.
+Paired with a consistent song or phrase, this works remarkably well.

 Watch the Tank

 Hunger, thirst, and tiredness deplete emotional resources.
-Keep snacks handy, protect nap schedules, and plan demanding outings for their best window of the day.
+Keep snacks handy, protect nap schedules, and plan demanding outings for their best window.

 Create a Calm Corner